jonnylangefeld/kubectl-mc/readme.md

 # Installation

-Run `go get github.com/jonnylangefeld/kubectl-mc`.
+Run `go install github.com/jonnylangefeld/kubectl-mc@latest`.
-This will make the binary available on your path and allows you to run it as `kubectl` addon via `kubectl mc`.
+This will make the latest binary available on your path and allows you to run it as `kubectl` addon via `kubectl mc`.
 More [here](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins).

 ### Via [`krew`](https://krew.sigs.k8s.io/)